nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > that can be measured in the **trillions of dollars**."[^growth]
 > &mdash; Wade Shepard, author and columnist

+> "An estimated $100 billion is being invested in new city projects across Africa; [the city of] Diamniadio alone will cost the Senegalese government an estimated $2 billion."[^haas]

 > "Google pledged $1 billion to help create 15,000 homes in California."[^gopal]

 > "Apple commits $2.5 billion to address California’s housing crisis and homelessness issues"[^perez]